infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 The `Heading` has 10 text sizes and 5 colors, but for that block, only 2 colors and 3 text sizes are allowed.
 To achieve this you must prepare your component to be able to use this feature:

 1. Your component options must be named the same name as their attribute value.
-In the example, you can see that the options key for `typographySize` is the same name as in attributes.
+In the example, you can see that the options key for `typographySize` is the same name as in the attributes.

 ```json
 {